sumitarora/redux-segment/README.md

 ## Features

+- Send your data to over 100 apps with the flip of a switch (e.g. Google Analytics, Mixpanel, Optimizely, Facebook Ads, Slack, Sentry, and many more...).
+  - You only need one snippet and you can turn integrations on and off whenever you want.
+- Simultaneously load customer data into your data warehouse in minutes.
+  - Query raw data with SQL
+  - Analyze your products across web and mobile.
+  - No API layer, no queue, no transform, no batch, no load...and no infrastructure maintenance costs
 - Out-of-the-box support for popular routers:
   - [redux-simple-router](https://github.com/rackt/redux-simple-router) ✝: ^1.0.2
   - [redux-router](https://github.com/acdlite/redux-router): ^1.0.3
+- Support for all key Segment specs:
+  - Identify
+  - Page
+  - Track
+  - Group
+  - Alias

 ✝ Recommended router.
 You can also trigger page views manually.